Why your facility can be inspected

 Provincial Officer Order

-The EO may issue a Provincial Officer Order to deal with serious non-compliance.
+The officer may issue a Provincial Officer Order to deal with serious non-compliance.
 An Order is a legal document that sets out obligations for a specific person or persons in relation to a specific operation.

 Investigation